What is bioacoustics?

 - Affix Zoom recorder to a tripod with the recorder at breast height, use a windscreen on the microphone to protect the recording from wind noise.

-- Stand the tripod at the survey station and begin the recording; use 2ch surround recording mode, recording format should be set at WAV44.1kHz/16bit or MP3 256 kbps.
+- Stand the tripod at the survey station and begin the recording; use 2ch surround recording mode, gain setting 10, recording format should be set at WAV44.1kHz/16bit (see Zoom Settings for instructions)

 - At the beginning of the recording verbally state: the atlas square, point-count station number, date and time.
 When making the recording stand a few meters from the recorders so as to reduce noise on the recording caused by chaffing fabric, shuffling feet, or other noises apt to be made by the atlasser.